accessibilitywars/zaw2/content/builds/alac-condi-renegade.md

 This is the condition variant of an old but popular build without weapon swaps.
 The ranged nature of the build allows higher damage uptime and a full set of Ritualist's gear improves survivability.
 This build lacks self-boons for solo play.

+Although the rotation is easy to learn, energy management requires active participation and requires players to to swap legends during a narrow window.

 ## Gearing and Consumables

 |Equipment      | Stats         | Rune/Sigil/Relic        |